2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Project_Management_Basics.md

 - **Remove Waste:** "waste" can be partial work, useless features, waiting, defects, work changing hands...
 - **Amplify Learning:** coding is seen as a learning process and different ideas should be tested on the field, giving great importance to the learning process;
-- **Decide late:** the later you take decisions, the more assumptions and predictions are replaced with facts, Also strong committments should happen as late as possible, as they will make the system less flexible;
+- **Decide late:** the later you take decisions, the more assumptions and predictions are replaced with facts, Also strong commitments should happen as late as possible, as they will make the system less flexible;
 - **Deliver early:** technology evolves rapidly, and the one that survives is the fastest.
 If you can deliver your product free from defects as soon as possible you will get feedback quickly, and get to the next iteration sooner;
 - **Empower the team:** managers are taught to listen to the developers, as well as provide suggestions;
 - **Build integrity in:** the components of the system should work well together and give a cohesive experience, giving the customer and impression of integrity;